spaceml-org/floodmapper/tutorial/05_DOWNLOADING_AND_MAPPING.md

 ## Running the Post-Processing Steps

-During the post-processing step, the system runs through each grid position and constructs a 'best' flooding raster map from the time-series of data in each grid patch.
+During the post-processing step, the system runs through each grid position and constructs a maximum-extent flooding raster map from the time-series of data in each grid patch.
 The resultant maps are then merged into larger rasters, before the water masks are vectorised.